We’re always on the hunt for brilliant new writers.

 To submit your work, please send the following to us at email@example.com:

-Sample: we’d like to see a good-sized sample of your work (fiction only please!
-We aren’t currently accepting any poetry or non-fiction such as memoirs or histories).
+Sample: We’d like to see a good-sized sample of your work (fiction and narrative non-fiction only, please!
+We aren’t currently accepting any poetry, children’s, history etc) in a Word doc or PDF.
 Please send a few chapters (they do not have to be sequential – we want you to wow us, and if the big wow happens in Chapter 4, then by all means send that on to us), or a few short stories.
 If you don’t have chapters or your short stories vary a lot in length, a good rule of thumb is that we’d like to read roughly 50 pages or 10,000 words.

-Cover letter: tell us a little bit about yourself, your writing experience and your influences.
-We love to hear about why you think your work would be a good match for us.
+Cover letter: Tell us a little bit about yourself, your writing experience and your influences.
+We love to hear about why you think your work would be a good match for Tramp.

 Q: What format do you prefer to read in?

 We don’t really mind, anything that is readable is good for us!
-Times New Roman in font size 12, double spaced, with page numbers, would be perfect.
+Times New Roman in font size 12, double-spaced, with page numbers, would be perfect.
 We’ll read anything as long as it isn’t in Comic Sans or Wingdings.
+Send it in a Word doc or PDF – no links to ebooks please!

 Q: I’d rather send a printed-out manuscript to your postal address.
 How can I do that?